NunoDuarte/PointNetGPD/README.md

 # PointNetGPD: Detecting Grasp Configurations from Point Sets

 # To run inference (main_test) you need to check the input size.
 It must match the input size that the network was trained on.
+Currently all main_ have a default of 750 input points.

 PointNetGPD (ICRA 2019, [arXiv](https://arxiv.org/abs/1809.06267)) is an end-to-end grasp evaluation model to address the challenging problem of localizing robot grasp configurations directly from the point cloud.